cockroachdb/docs/v19.2/cockroach-demo.md

 Flag | Description
 -----|------------
+`--demo-locality` | Specify [locality](start-a-node.html#locality) information for each demo node.
+The input is a comma-separated list of key-value pairs, where the i<sup>th</sup> pair is the locality setting for the i<sup>th</sup> demo cockroach node.<br><br>For example, the following option assigns node 1's region to `us-east1`, node 2's region to `us-east2`, and node 3's region to `us-east3`: `--demo-locality=region=us-east1,region=us-east2,region=us-east3`
-`--echo-sql` | Reveal the SQL statements sent implicitly by the command-line utility.<br><br>This can also be enabled within the interactive SQL shell via the `\set echo` [shell command](use-the-built-in-sql-client.html#commands).
+`--echo-sql` | Reveal the SQL statements sent implicitly by the command-line utility.
+This can also be enabled within the interactive SQL shell via the `\set echo` [shell command](use-the-built-in-sql-client.html#commands).
 `--execute`<br>`-e` | Execute SQL statements directly from the command line, without opening a shell.
-This flag can be set multiple times, and each instance can contain one or more statements separated by semi-colons.
-If an error occurs in any statement, the command exits with a non-zero status code and further statements are not executed.
+This flag can be set multiple times, and each instance can contain one or more statements separated by semi-colons.<br><br>If an error occurs in any statement, the command exits with a non-zero status code and further statements are not executed.
 The results of each statement are printed to the standard output (see `--format` for formatting options).
 `--format` | How to display table rows printed to the standard output.
 Possible values: `tsv`, `csv`, `table`, `raw`, `records`, `sql`, `html`.<br><br>**Default:** `table` for sessions that [output on a terminal](use-the-built-in-sql-client.html#session-and-output-types); `tsv` otherwise<br /><br />This flag corresponds to the `display_format` [client-side option](use-the-built-in-sql-client.html#client-side-options) for use in interactive sessions.
-`--safe-updates` | Disallow potentially unsafe SQL statements, including `DELETE` without a `WHERE` clause, `UPDATE` without a `WHERE` clause, and `ALTER TABLE ...
+`--nodes` | Specify the number of in-memory nodes to create for the demo.<br><br>**Default:** 1 `--safe-updates` | Disallow potentially unsafe SQL statements, including `DELETE` without a `WHERE` clause, `UPDATE` without a `WHERE` clause, and `ALTER TABLE ...
 DROP COLUMN`.<br><br>**Default:** `true` for [interactive sessions](use-the-built-in-sql-client.html#session-and-output-types); `false` otherwise<br><br>Potentially unsafe SQL statements can also be allowed/disallowed for an entire session via the `sql_safe_updates` [session variable](set-vars.html).
 `--set` | Set a [client-side option](use-the-built-in-sql-client.html#client-side-options) before starting the SQL shell or executing SQL statements from the command line via `--execute`.
 This flag may be specified multiple times, once per option.<br><br>After starting the SQL shell, the `\set` and `unset` commands can be use to enable and disable client-side options as well.